sagemath/sage-archive-2023-02-01/README.md

    detect whether an installed system package is suitable for use with Sage; in that case, Sage will not build another copy from source.

-   Only the most recent releases of your distribution will have all of these recommended packages.
+   Sometimes, the messages will recommend to install packages that are already installed on your system.
+See the earlier configure messages or the file `config.log` for explanation.
+Also, the messages may recommend to install packages that are actually not available; only the most recent releases of your distribution will have all of these recommended packages.

 1. Optional: If you choose to install the additional system packages, a re-run of `./configure` will test whether the versions installed